Survivor: Thailand: Reception

-Survivor: Thailand was met with a mostly negative reception and is generally considered one of the weakest seasons in the show's history.
-The primary criticisms were aimed at the unlikable cast and the fake merge twist, which led to the demise of Sook Jai.
+While heavily criticized on various internet outlets in the years that followed its original airing, Survivor: Thailand won the 29th People's Choice Award in 2003 for Favorite Reality Based Program, and remains the third-highest rated season in the show's history in terms of Nielsen ratings.

+The primary criticisms of the season centered on the perceived unlikability of the cast and predictability of the end game.
 In 2005, Probst stated that he was not fond of the season, going as far as calling it his least favorite to date.
 He described the season as "mean-spirited and marred with hostility and ugliness" and called Helen, Jan, Clay, and Brian "the least likable final four ever."
+Probst would further elaborate by calling Heidik's game as "so sleazy" and said that "you felt like you needed a shower after watching Brian play."
 Dalton Ross, the Survivor columnist of Entertainment Weekly, ranked it as the fourth-worst season of the series, only better than Survivor: Fiji, Survivor: Nicaragua, and Survivor: Island of the Idols.
 Andrea Reiher of Zap2it ranked Thailand as the second-worst season of the series, only ahead of Survivor: Redemption Island, while Joe Reid of The Wire ranked it as the 6th-worst season.

 In 2015, both Rob Cesternino and a poll by Rob Has a Podcast ranked this season as the third-worst season of all time.
 This was updated in 2021 during Cesternino's podcast, Survivor All-Time Top 40 Rankings, ranking 38th.
 In 2020, Survivor fan site "The Purple Rock Podcast" ranked Thailand as the 3rd-worst season of the series, only ahead of Survivor: Nicaragua and Survivor: Island of the Idols, describing the cast as "a definite contender for least likable cast of all time."
 Later that same year, Inside Survivor ranked this season 34th out of 40 citing the lack of people to root for and calling it a "bleak" season.
+In 2024, Nick Caruso of TVLine ranked this season 47th out of 47.